Top Things To With Kids In DUMBO, Brooklyn

 It’s designed for older kids but you see all ages.
 It’s crowded on hot days.
 There are also giant slides, tarzan swings, funky climbing structures and an enormous sand-pit area with water and play houses.
 The first time I saw it I wished I was a kid again.

 Halfway in-between is an outdoor summer roller rink on Pier 2, with great prices and views but not the best floor.
-There us kayaking and nice walking paths further down and usually some interesting outdoor art work that changes each summer.
+There is kayaking and nice walking paths further down toward the bridges and usually some interesting outdoor art work that changes each summer.

 Around the bend from Pier 1 is the alluring glass-enclosed Jane’s Carousel.
 Beyond the park but still part of the water front is an older but sometimes less busy playground and a seasonal outdoor climbing wall facility.